HorizenOfficial/horizen-docs/docs/1-overview/01-introduction/03-consensus.md

 ## Collators rewards

 The session switch will also mark the time when collators' rewards are calculated.<br/>
-Rewards will be composed by the transaction fees collected in the block and the coinbase (new ZEN mintend) of each block authored (see [tokenomics](./04-tokenomics.md) section for more info on the coinbase rules). <br/>
+Rewards will be composed by the transaction fees collected in the block and the coinbase (new ZEN minted) of each block authored (see [tokenomics](./04-tokenomics.md) section for more info on the coinbase rules). <br/>
 There is a fixed collator commision of 15%.
 The remaining 85% of the rewards will be delivered to delegators, proportionally to the amount of delegated stake.<br/>
 Payments are made once-per-block until all payments have been made.
 In each such block, one collator is chosen for a rewards payment and is paid along with each of its delegators.